 Long trails provide numerous recreational and transportation opportunities, both for short trips and for longer adventures.
 The vision of an east-west trail linking Massachusetts is within reach.
+We know that the state government has “seen the light” so to speak.
+We know that the renaissance underway in New York’s “Gateway” cities because of Governor Cuomo’s Empire State Trail project—nearly doubling the mileage there to 750 miles in just 4 years has been noticed in the Massachusetts State House and a concerted effort is underway to accelerate the conversion of dead railroads here in Mass.
 The Mass Central Rail Trail will join numerous existing parks and conservation lands, in effect making them bigger and more viable.

 The MCRT will provide an east-west counterpart to the existing Appalachian Trail, and connections between the existing north-south oriented, New England Scenic Trail, Mid-state Tral and Bay Circuit Trails.
 Near Boston the MCRT will provide connections to the Bruce Freeman Rail Trail, Assabet River Rail Trail, the Minuteman Rail Trail and other projects close-in Boston will connect directly with the MCRT.
 Seventeen hiking or multiuse trails will connect directly with the MCRT.

 Indeed, The Metropolitan Area Planning Council is leading a project called the Landline which is a web of linear parks that will produce a network of 1,400 miles and the Mass Central Rail Trail will be the major Massachusetts link in the East Coast Greenway which will run from Calais Maine to Key West Florida.